 Your browser does not support iframes.

-NTA will be conducting JEE Main 2020 from January 6 to 11.
-JEE Main 2020 application form will be made available from September 2 to 30, 2019.
+NTA will be conducting JEE Main 2020 from January 6 to 9.
+JEE Main 2020 result for the January session will be available from January 31.

 Section A – Physical Chemistry

 Matter and its nature, Dalton's atomic theory; Concept of atom, molecule, element and compound; Physical quantities and their measurements in Chemistry, precision and accuracy, significant figures, S.I.
 Units, dimensional analysis; Laws of chemical combination: Atomic and molecular masses, mole concept, molar mass, percentage composition, empirical and molecular formulae; Chemical equations and stoichiometry.

 Classification of matter into solid, liquid and gaseous states.

 Measurable properties of gases; Gas laws - Boyle's law, Charle's law, Graham's law of diffusion, Avogadro's law, Dalton's law of partial pressure; Concept of Absolute scale of temperature; Ideal gas equation; Kinetic theory of gases (only postulates); Concept of average, root mean square and most probable velocities; Real gases, deviation from Ideal behaviour, compressibility factor and van der Waals equation.

 Properties of liquids - vapour pressure, viscosity and surface tension and effect of temperature on them (qualitative treatment only).

 Classification of solids: molecular, ionic, covalent and metallic solids, amorphous and crystalline solids (elementary idea); Bragg's Law and its applications; Unit cell and lattices, packing in solids (fee, bec and hep lattices), voids, calculations involving unit cell parameters, imperfection in solids; Electrical and magnetic properties.